lhp5025/SimpleNodeWebserver/README.md

 # SimpleNodeWebserver
-A simple static node webserver
+A simple static node webserver.
+All files in the ./www are accessable under the domain.

 ## Setup
 1. Install Node.js, https://nodejs.org/en/